Firewalls under the hood - UFW

 -A ufw-not-local -j DROP

-The first three rules above check incoming packets for their address type.
-The LOCAL address type does NOT correspond to localnet/localhost but refers to all addresses that are assigned to the host.
+address type does NOT correspond to localnet/localhost but refers to all addresses that are assigned to the host.
 Directed traffic that originates from other hosts will most likely match this address type.

-The MULTICAST and BROADCAST address types correspond to traffic sent to the special purpose multicast and broadcast addresses.
+address types correspond to traffic sent to the special purpose multicast and broadcast addresses.

 Packets that match these three address types are returned to the previous chain.
 The remaining packets are first logged (if the rate exceeds 3 packets/min) and then discarded by the fifth rule.

-The next rule deals with mDNS traffic:
+The next rule deals with mDNS

 -A ufw-before-input -d 224.0.0.251/32 -p udp -m udp --dport 5353 -j ACCEPT